 Medical coders organize and manage health information data by ensuring its quality, accuracy, accessibility, and security in both paper and electronic systems.
-They use various classification systems to code and categorize patient information for reimbursement purposes, standardization, and retrieval of statistical analysis.
-Medical coding involves assigning alphanumeric and numeric digits to corresponding descriptions of patient diagnoses and treatments.
+They use various classification systems or HIM Coding Certificate program before applying.
+Students will be required to demonstrate proficiency in Excel and Word along with general education courses.
+Students must complete all required course work with a grade of "C" or better.

 The certificate requires acquisition of 32 credits in which all can be used toward the associate degree we offer in Health Information Management.
-The associate degree requires 60 semester credits.
+The associate degree requires 60 semester credits